 COOLANGATTA, Queensland/Australia (Wednesday, September 28, 2011) – The ASP Top 34 are constantly under the surfing world’s microscope.
-Everything to what they eat to who they’re with to how they stretch is discussed, debated and dissected in magazines and blogs all over the world.
+Everything from what they eat to who they’re with to how they stretch is discussed, debated and dissected in magazines and blogs all over the world.
 This is especially applicable to what boards they’re riding.
 The surfboard, the make-or-break piece of equipment for the world’s best surfers, is given the lion’s share of this limelight.

-Mick Fanning (AUS), 30, past two-time ASP World Champion (2007 and 2009) and current No. 7 on the 2011 ASP World Title rankings, has been famously linked to renowned Aussie shaper Darren Handley (DHD shapes) since his mid teens, but the dangerous natural-footer noticeably rode a Mayhem shape (from local San Clemente shaper Matt Biolis) to an Equal 5th result last week at the Hurley Pro at Trestles.
+Mick Fanning (AUS), 30, past two-time ASP World Champion (2007 and 2009) and current No. 7 on the 2011 ASP World Title rankings, has been famously linked to renowned Aussie shaper Darren Handley (DHD shapes) since his mid teens, but the dangerous natural-footer noticeably rode a Mayhem shape (from local San Clemente shaper Matt Biolos) to an Equal 5th result last week at the Hurley Pro at Trestles.
 As expected, the surfing world went into hyperdrive with speculative discussions: Are Fanning and DH done?
 Has White Lightning officially signed with another label?
 Will Mick headline Lost Across America: Volume III (allegedly due out sometime before 2035)?
 In short: no, no and probably not.
 However, ASP caught up with Fanning to set the record straight and the defending Quiksilver Pro France champ was kind enough to indulge our curiosities.
 This…is his story…

 When did you start riding Darren Handley shapes?
 How did the partnership come about?
 What were your first impressions of the boards?